cocos2d/cocos2d-x-docs/en/installation/CMake-Guide.md

     * `arguments "-DCOCOS_PREBUILT_ROOT=/Users/laptop/cocos-prebuilt"` set this value on [cmake block](https://github.com/cocos2d/cocos2d-x/blob/84be684e3858393a6f3efc50e3f95d4e0ac92a20/tests/cpp-empty-test/proj.android/app/build.gradle#L31) of build.gradle file.

 1. Any options in [SelectModule.cmake](./Modules/SelectModule.cmake) can be set manually.
-Do it if you know what you're doing.
+Do it if you know what you're doing.-->

 ## Useful Links